npaulson/spacetimeformer_battery/README.md

 Once a run has been performed and the results automatically uploaded to ([Weights and Biases](https://wandb.ai/site)), relevant data files can be downloaded to generate the figures used in the manuscript with the python scripts in the ./spacetimeformer_battery/scripts/ directory.

 Below is the original readme from late January 2022.
+Many thanks to the original spacetimeformer team for making their code available and easy to use.

 # Spacetimeformer Multivariate Forecasting